Sharanya-Vemula/DevelopingAndroidApps/README.md

 This repository showcases my hands-on practice from the CSE225: Developing Android Apps course.
 Each section is aligned with a specific concept or module I learned during the course, aiming to build a solid foundation in Android development using Java/Kotlin and Android Studio.

 🔍 Topics Covered
-UI Components and Basic Views
+1. UI Components and Basic Views

-ScrollView, Toolbar, RatingBar, SplashScreen, ProgressBar, Footer, Custom Toast
+.ScrollView, Toolbar, RatingBar, SplashScreen, ProgressBar, Footer, Custom Toast

-Application Communication & Background Scheduling
+2.Application Communication & Background Scheduling

-Intents and PendingIntents
+.Intents and PendingIntents

-AlarmManager and JobScheduler
+.AlarmManager and JobScheduler

-Notifications and Notification Channels
+.Notifications and Notification Channels

-Fragments and Dialog Pickers
+3.Fragments and Dialog Pickers

-Static and Dynamic Fragments
+.Static and Dynamic Fragments

-Communication between Fragments
+.Communication between Fragments

-DatePickerDialog and TimePickerDialog
+.DatePickerDialog and TimePickerDialog

-Custom Views and Advanced UI Elements
+4.Custom Views and Advanced UI Elements

-Creating and styling custom views
+.Creating and styling custom views

-Adding custom properties to views
+.Adding custom properties to views

-Extending standard Android views
+.Extending standard Android views

-Data Storage Techniques
+5.Data Storage Techniques

-SharedPreferences for key-value storage
+.SharedPreferences for key-value storage

-Internal and External Storage
+.Internal and External Storage

-Handling runtime permissions
+.Handling runtime permissions

-Effective Navigation
+6.Effective Navigation

-Navigation Drawer
+.Navigation Drawer

-ViewPager and Swipe Views with Tabs
+.ViewPager and Swipe Views with Tabs

 💻 Practicals Implemented
 ✅ UI Components & Basic Views App